-- Customer Concentration During the six months ended December 31, 2017, the Company did not have any one customer account for more than 10% of the revenue volume.
-During the three months ended December 31, 2016, two customers, accounted for approximately 90% of revenues. - A s of December 31, 2017, the Company had accounts receivable totaling \$321, with one customer.
-That entire balance remains outstanding as of the time of this filing. - Net income per share data for both the six-month periods ending December 31, 2017 and 2016 are based on net income available to common shareholders divided by the weighted average of the number of common shares outstanding.
-As of December 31, 2017, there are no outstanding common stock equivalents. - Impairment of Long-lived The Company accounts for long-lived assets in accordance with the provisions of FASB Topic 360, Assets Assets This statement requires that long-lived assets and certain identifiable intangibles be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
+Impairment of Long-lived ● The Company accounts for long-lived assets in accordance with the provisions of FASB Topic 360, Accounting for the Impairment of Long-Lived Assets.
+This statement requires that long-lived assets and certain identifiable intangibles be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future net cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value less costs to sell.
-Fair values are determined based on quoted market value, discounted cash flows or internal and external appraisals, as applicable. - Recent Accounting In May 2017, the FASB issued ASU 2017-09, Compensation Stock Compensation.
-This standard provides guidance related to the scope of stock option modification accounting, to reduce diversity in practice and reduce cost and complexity regarding existing guidance.
-This update is effective for annual periods beginning after December 15, 2017.
-Early adoption is permitted.
-The Company does not expect the adoption of ASU 2017-09 to have a material effect on its consolidated financial statements.
+Fair values are determined based on quoted market value, discounted cash flows or internal and external appraisals, as applicable.